rapodaca/dialect/src/manuscript.md

 Only those eligible atoms with an undefined `hydrogens` attribute are subject to implicit hydrogen counting.
 In other words, implicit hydrogen counting is disabled on atoms whose `hydrogens` attribute is defined.
 For example, the correct hydrogen count for hypophosphorous acid would be obtained by setting its `hydrogens` attribute to two.

+# Atom Identifier

+To support the assignment and interpretation stereochemical features, each node is assigned a sequential, unique, non-negative integer `id` attribute ("identifier").
+The value of an atom's identifier equals zero for a molecular's graph's first atom.
+The identifier for each subsequently-added atom equals the order (node count) of the graph prior to the addition.
+For example, the identifier for the second atom is one, the identifier for the third atom is two, and so on.
+There is no upper bound on the value of the identifier, although practical limitations of computer hardware and software will likely impose one.

+Identifiers impose an ordering over the atoms in a molecular graph.
+An atom with an identifier less than another atom is said to *precede* it.
+An atom with an identifier grater than another atom *succeeds* it.
+No special significance is ascribed to the atom whose identifier is zero, except that every other atom succeeds it.

 # Conformation

 The second major component of molecular representation in Dialect is *conformation*.
 Conformation is a rotational restriction about one or more bonds.
 Dialect limits conformation to just one of many possible types: rotational restrictions occurring at individual double bonds.